 A Day Trip to Sintra

 It’s time to channel your inner Disney princess (or prince) with a visit to the medieval town of Sintra.
-If you do visit Lisbon for 3 days, it is well worth taking the 40 minute train ride from Lisbon.
+If you do spend 3 days in Lisbon, it is well worth taking the 40 minute train ride from Lisbon.
 Spend a day frolicking amongst the fairytale castles, aristocratic palaces and vast woodlands.
 A return train ride from Rossio or Sete Rios station costs €10 return* (ticket machines accept card or cash).

 Entrance fees to each attraction varies.
 If you only have a day to “see” Sintra, select a couple of attractions to visit as it would be impossible to see all in 24 hours.
 The bus company Scotturb operates the bus routes in the Sintra region.
 Lisbon Via Viagem and Carris 24hr passes are not accepted on Scotturb bus routes.
 The most popular bus loops are the Circuito da Pena (434) which costs €5.50 and a daily tour ticket which costs €12.00.
 Pay your fare to the driver upon boarding.
 Check this following link for further information.